 Annual mission learning opportunities are co-sponsored by Student Ministries and ACTS.
-These opportunities are available to all students.
-They provide academic, cross-cultural, hands-on experiences to prepare students for missions.
-In 2006 our partnership with Living Water International continued.
-A group of 35 students and staff traveled to Leon, Nicaragua, to drill water wells and work with the children of area villages.
-Another group participated in an inner-city, Urban Plunge experience working with the homeless and illiterate of Houston.
-Both of these opportunities will be repeated during Spring Break 2008.
-In August 2006, 22 students went to New York City to help paint inner-city school buildings in preparation for the fall semester.
-In May 2007, eight students traveled to Kenya, Africa, to work alongside Food For The Hungry in an orphanage/school.
+These opportunities provide academic, cross-cultural, hands-on experiences to prepare students for missions.
+In partnership with Living Water International, students and staff travel to Leon, Nicaragua, to drill water wells and work with the children of area villages.
+Students may also participate in an annual inner-city, Urban Plunge experience working with the homeless and at-risk youth across the country.
+Both of these opportunities are offered during Spring Break.
+Students have gone to New York City to help paint inner-city school buildings, to Kenya, Africa, to work alongside Food For The Hungry in an orphanage/school, and to Athens, Greece, to work with Albanian refugees.
+Stop by the ACTS office to learn about Mission Learning Opportunities for this year.